 Placing Reserve Requests

-"Place Items on Course Reserves" form must be submitted online, in person, or via campus mail at least 5 working days before the expected use.
+Course Reserves Request form must be submitted online, in person, or via campus mail at least 5 working days before the expected use.
 Rush orders may be accepted on a limited basis; however, placement in a timely manner is not guaranteed.

 Reserve Contact Information